franioli/franioli/README.md

 [![Google Scholar](https://img.shields.io/badge/Google%20Scholar-4285F4?style=for-the-badge&logo=google-scholar&logoColor=white)](https://scholar.google.com/citations?hl=it&user=hZkC2UMAAAAJ)
 [![ResearchGate](https://img.shields.io/badge/Research_Gate-00CCBB.svg?&style=for-the-badge&logo=ResearchGate&logoColor=white
 )](https://www.researchgate.net/profile/Francesco-Ioli)

-I am a PhD student in Environmental and Infrastructure Engineer, and I am specialized in geomatics, photogrammetry, topography and GIS.
+I am a PhD student in Geomatics.
+My work focuses on photogrammetry and SfM for glacier monitoring.
+I am developing ICEpy4D, a python package for performing 4D monitoring of an alpine glacier by using low-cost stereo cameras, Deep Learning and photogrammetry.
+You can find the open-source repo on Github @ github.com/franioli/ICEpy4D.
-My work focuses on UAV photogrammetry for land, glacier and infrastructure monitoring, as well as on integration of photogrammetry, laser scanner and topographic techniques for 3D modelling.
+I also work on integration of UAV photogrammetry, Terrestrial Laser Scanning and topographic techniques for structural health assessment, with a particular focus on cracks and damages detection on concrete bridges.
 I am a UAV pilot, licensed to operate in critical scenarios.